xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/api.md

 <a download href="/openapi.yaml" style="font-size: 20px">OpenAPI .yaml specification</a>

 The XPipe application will start up an HTTP server that can be used to send requests.
-You can change the port of it in the settings menu.
 Note that this server is HTTP-only for now as it runs only on localhost.
 HTTPS requests are not accepted.

 This allows you to programmatically manage remote systems.